raizamaeranara/2ndminiproject/README.md

       o	Combine the files to a data frame in the form of subjects, labels, the rest of the data.

   •	Step 2: Extracts only the measurements on the mean and standard deviation for each measurement.
+            Uses descriptive activity names to name the activities in the data set.

       o	Read the features from features.txt and filter it to only leave features that are either means ("mean()") or standard deviations ("std()").

       o	A new data frame is then created that includes subjects, labels, and the described features.

-  •	Step 3: Uses descriptive activity names to name the activities in the data set.

       o	Read the activity labels from activity_labels.txt and replace the numbers with the text.